 The Lock 1 weir pool remains approximately 0.1 m below the normal pool level of 3.2 m AHD to enable engineering investigations to be undertaken at the weir.

-Using the current unregulated flow event, the Lock 2 and Lock 5 weir pools have been raised to the top of their normal operating range as defined in the table below.
+On 15 August 2016, the Lock 2 and Lock 5 weir pools commenced being raised above their normal operating range as defined in the table below.